-Performance Indicators (PI) Target 2022 Result 2022 Integrating new satellite field of earth observation and frequency detection counted per satellite or sensor 2 16 8 Outputs 2022 Achievements Assessment on how sate cases. ellite-based thermal imagery can be used to support maritime surveillance use ~ cept for new earth observation sensors and organize the trans in order to expand the existing portfolio. ition of new ~ Continue the development of machine learning algorithms for satellite base products (Phase 2).
-In phase 2 of these activities these can include vessel detection and classification and feature detection (both from SAR and optical products). ~ Assess new radar and on high-resolution optical call. ~ Closely work with the European Space Agency in the operational assessment and review of operational use of existing Sentinel missions, associated technical elements and capabilities. ~ Finalize a technology readiness level assessment of different radio-frequency detection capabilities from space, towards potential deployment into operations. ~ supporting together with RPAS operations require a stable communication infrastructure.
-EMSA will therefore continue supporting together with other EU Agencies, ESA and industry, the definition process of a new European governmental satellite communication service (GOVSATCOM).
-Continue evaluating the Satellites - HAPS) which ~
+Performance Indicators (PI) Target 2022 Result 2022 Integrating new satellite sources Integrating new information sources from satellites in the field of earth observation and frequency detection counted per satellite or sensor 2 16 Outputs 2022 Achievements 1.
+Assessment on how sate cases. ellite-based thermal imagery can be used to support maritime surveillance use ~ · · · cept for new earth observation sensors and organize the trans s in order to expand the existing portfolio. sition of new ~ ent of machine learning algorithms for satellite base products ( es these can include vessel detection and classification and fe cal products). , ~ ptical satellite constellations, particularly concerning rapid tash apabilities with the perspective to phase these into operational 0 , $\checkmark$ - rropean Space Agency in the operational assessment and rev ng Sentinel missions, associated technical elements and capa $\checkmark$ 0, adiness level assessment of different radio-frequency detectio ential deployment into operations. n capabilities ~ supporting together with e a stable communication infrastructure.
+EMSA will therefore of other EU Agencies, ESA and industry, the definition process of satellite communication service (GOVSATCOM). $\checkmark$ 6 operational added value of latest RPAS platforms (incl.
+High A allow to optimise existing services and to provide new capaci ~

-8 EMSA signed a Framework Contract with ICEYE enabling access to its satellite constellation, which includes 16 individual satellites equipped with a Synthetic Aperture Radars.
+EMSA signed a Framework Contract with ICEYE enabling access to its satellite constellation, which includes 16 individual satellites equipped with a Synthetic Aperture Radars.
 Albeit microsatellites of less than 100kg, they will significantly expand the Agency's capacity in terms of earth observation services used for maritime surveillance.
 Moreover, the company expects to launch additional satellites in the coming years, further improving its service provision.

-Continue evaluating the operational added value of improved communication technologies for live streaming and latest generation of sensors and payloads on board of RPAS such as AI detection systems, remote gas measurements radio frequency detection, day and night target detection sensors and multispectral radars. ✓ 10.
-Continue the dialogue with EU national administrations with a Satellite-AIS programme or interest in the development of a Satellite-AIS capacity or the VHF Data Exchange System (VDES) capability for non-commercial purposes and explore if new streams of national satellite AIS and VDES data can be channelled to EMSA users. ~ 11.
-Hosting and Chairing of the EU SAT-AIS Collaborative Forum at least once per year. ~
+Continue evaluating the operational added value of improved communication technologies for live streaming and latest generation of sensors and payloads on board of RPAS such as AI detection systems, remote gas measurements radio frequency detection, day and night target detection sensors and multispectral radars. $\checkmark$ 10.
+Continue the dialogue with EU national administrations with a Satellite-AIS programme or interest in the development of a Satellite-AIS capacity or the VHF Data Exchange System (VDES) capability for non-commercial purposes and explore if new streams of national satellite AIS and VDES data can be channelled to EMSA users. $\checkmark$ 11.
+Hosting and Chairing of the EU SAT-AIS Collaborative Forum at least once per year. $\checkmark$